iAvoe/Az900-Module-1-2-Review/README.md

 #### An example of ________ is automatically scaling an application to ensure that the application has the resources needed to meet customer demands.
 - Elasiticity

+#### Deploying and configuring cloud-based resources quickly as business requirements change is called?
+- Agility

 -----